epn-vespa/gdal-fits-docker/README.md

 This works because the current working directory is set to `/data` in the container, and you have mapped the current working directory on your host to `/data`.

+Alternatively you can use [dockeri](https://github.com/chbrandt/dockeri) to easily start the graphical interface:

+    dockeri gdal-fits

+will directly open QGIS.

 ### Troubleshooting